SpectoIT/specto-faker/readme.md

 ## IMPORTANT CHANGES
 * v2.0 has changes HTML structure.
 Element .drop-value gets ```<span>``` inside (needed for searchable faker)
 * v3.13 changed search in searchable faker.
-From now on, it works only from start
+From now on, by default, it works only from start
+* v3.32 added class .drop-selection-item

 ## DEPENDENCIES
 * jQuery <i>(Tested on 2.2.4 and 3.3)</i>